sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 yours to define.
 Present an outline and make rulings when you need to.
 Don't forget to stay consistent.

-So hacking can achieve a lot of thing.
+So hacking can achieve a lot of things.
 But important targets will probably be well protected.
 Provide a way to prob those defenses.
 This can be in itself a hacking goal.
 The player goes blind.
 If he succeed you give him some ideas about the DC and track sizes.
 Otherwise this kind of information can be obtain offline